noaione/yuusha-shoukan-ln/sources/v08/chapter4x1.md

 toc: true
 ---

-# Intermission: Six Kings Festival —Various People's Reactions
+# Intermission: Six Kings Festival — Various People's Reactions

 A festival held by the pinnacle of the Demon Realm, the Six Kings...
 Information about the Six Kings Festival, along with the invitations, quickly spread around